Someday We'll All Be Free

 "Someday We'll All Be Free" is a 1973 song by Donny Hathaway from the album Extension of a Man.
 The song was released as the flipside to the single "Love, Love, Love."
 Though the song was only released as an uncharted A-side, it is considered an R&B standard, having been covered by many artists over the years.

 Background

 The lyric was written by Edward Howard, for and about the mental pain that Hathaway, who was diagnosed with paranoid schizophrenia when the song was written, was experiencing at the time.
 Edward Howard said:

-Years later, the song began to be interpreted as being written about black rights, primarily due to Spike Lee featuring Aretha Franklin's 1992 version at the end of his biographical film Malcolm X. However, as Howard said:
+Through the years, the song took on a larger role as an anthem of encouragement for the plight of African Americans suffering racial strife, in spite of the fact that the authors original meaning was a personal message to Hathaway relating to his mental health struggles.

 Donny Hathaway himself particularly loved the song and as Eulalah Hathaway stated: